Dirk de Graeff van Polsbroek: Consul and Consul General

 When De Graeff went to the Dutch Indies in 1853 he added 'van Polsbroek' to his name, probably to discern himself from his brother colonel Gijsbert Carel Rutger Reinier de Graeff in the Colonial Army there.
-After having worked for the Netherlands Indian government in Batavia, in 1856 as secretary, he was appointed on Dejima in June 1857 as assistant 2nd class to the Factory of Dutch Trade lead by Janus Henricus Donker Curtius.
+After having worked for the Netherlands Indian government in Batavia, in 1856 as secretary, he was appointed on Dejima in June 1857 as assistant 2nd class to the Factory of Dutch Trade led by Janus Henricus Donker Curtius.
 He was partner in Textor & Co., a trading company established at Dejima in 1858 with his colleague Carl Julius Textor.
 He was one of the founders of the Yokohama Races (horse racing in Yokohama) In 1859 he became acting Vice-Consul at Kanagawa.
 Before July 1, 1859, the official opening of the Japanese harbours to trade with foreign countries, the first US Consul Townsend Harris met De Graeff van Polsbroek and the British Consul General Rutherford Alcock for an exchange at the port of Yokohama.
 The relationship between De Graeff van Polsbroek and Harris and Alcock was an intimate one, which is also documented by various visits.
 On January 15, 1861, his friend Hendrick Heusken, a Dutch citizen employed by Harris in Edo as a secretary and interpreter, succumbed to his wounds he received the day before in an attack by anti-Western ronin (samurai).
 De Graeff van Polsbroek immediately arrived from Kanagawa to arrange his estate.
 On September 18, 1862, Dirk de Graeff van Polsbroek was inducted as a knight in the Order of the Netherlands Lion.
 The arrival of the first Prussian consul (for the North German Confederation) Max August Scipio von Brandt in late 1862 completed the line of the few western diplomats in Japan.
 In addition to the newcomer, these were the diplomats De Graeff van Polsbroek, Harris, Alcock and the French Minister-Resident Gustave Duchesne, Prince de Bellecourt, who had been present since the later 1850s and played an important role in Japan in the 1860s.
 Although these men were bound by personal friendship, national rivalries and differences in dealing with the Japanese led to conflict and antagonism.
 However, the chaotic and ungovernable circumstances of the first few years forced them to cooperate.
 In 1863, when the direction of the Japanese affairs changed from the Ministry of the Colonies to that for Foreign Affairs, he was appointed Consul General as successor of Jan Karel de Wit, and Political Agent.
 He supported the Dutch intervention in the 20 July 1863 Bombardment of Shimonoseki and the August 1863 armed intervention of the United allies together with Britain, US and France in the Bombardment of Kagoshima.